 Fall is a beautiful season of vivid colors and striking changes.
 It’s also a season of preparation.
 Taking care of your siding is a smart way to prepare for winter.
 As winter approaches, you’ll be glad to know your house has been well cared for.

-If you think you may need siding repair or replacement, give us a call at Minnesota Exteriors.
+If you think you may need siding repair or replacement, contact Minnesota Exteriors for a free estimate.
 We’ve received Vinyl Siding Institute Awards, as well as Builders Association of the Twin Cities Trillium Awards.
 When you call us, you can feel confident you’ll receive knowledgeable advice.
 We’re happy to help: we’ve served Minnesota families for 70 years, and we want to make sure you’re ready for winter.